Brian Anderson Player Props: Brewers vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.6 K/9, which ranks 20th in MLB.
+- The Mariners pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Mariners' 3.51 team ERA ranks sixth among all league pitching staffs.
+- The Mariners have a 3.65 team ERA that ranks ninth across all league pitching staffs.

-- The Mariners allow the second-fewest home runs in baseball (10 total, 0.6 per game).
+- Mariners pitchers combine to give up 11 home runs (0.6 per game), the second-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.